 You can also change the parameters within this formula and come up with a new measure out of it.
 For example, I want to analyze my Top 5 Product Sales.
 I just change the parameters of this formula from Locations to Products.

-So now I’ve got this measure very quickly, and I didn’t even have to think about it.
+So now I’ve quickly got this measure, and I didn’t even have to think about it.
 I can then bring it into my report and turn it into a visualization.